-- 1. From the Device menu, choose Component List. - 2.
+- 1. Click the Dashboard icon, then click the Controller link. - 2.
 Mouse-over the buzzer, then click the Settings button. - 3.
 Check the Enable Buzzer box to enable the buzzer.

 Or uncheck the box to disable.

 4. Click the Save button.